-(CARMEL, Ind.)
-In an effort to raise awareness for water safety and to encourage year-round swimming skill development, Carmel Clay Parks & Recreation (CCPR) has launched the “Circle of Water Safety” program.
+In an effort to raise awareness for water safety and to encourage year-round swimming skill development, Carmel Clay Parks & Recreation (CCPR) now offers the “Circle of Water Safety” program.
 During this program, families are invited to prioritize consistent swim lessons, an important component of being comfortable and safe in and around the water.

 Participants who enroll in swim lessons each month September-December will receive a reward for their efforts to further their progression.
 Participants who register for swim lessons in all four months will receive 50% off the registration fee of an additional swim lesson in January or February.

 “Swim lessons are most popular during the summer, but learning how to swim comfortably can take up to two full years,” said Leah Weprich, Aquatics Program Supervisor at CCPR.
 “We want families to take advantage of the fact that we offer swim lessons year-round, which gives new swimmers the opportunity to improve their swimming skills uninterrupted.”